Super Bowl XXXIII: Second quarter

-Denver's defense made a great stand in the opening minutes of the second quarter, tackling Anderson for no gain on 3rd down and 1, and then stopping him for a 2-yard loss on 4th down.
-Broncos running back Terrell Davis then rushed 4 times for 28 yards and Rod Smith caught an 18-yard pass as the Broncos drove 63 yards in 11 plays to score on Jason Elam's 26-yard field goal to increase their lead to 10–3.
+However, the Falcons failed to capitalize on the turnover, as the Broncos' defense stood their ground on the first two plays of the second quarter.
+First, they tackled Anderson for no gain on 3rd-and-1, then stopped him for a 2-yard loss on fourth down, turning the ball over on downs.
+Broncos running back Terrell Davis then rushed four times for 28 yards and wide receiver Rod Smith caught an 18-yard pass as the Broncos drove 63 yards in 11 plays to score on kicker Jason Elam's 26-yard field goal, increasing their lead to 10–3.

-The Falcons then advanced to the Denver 8-yard line on their next drive, but failed to score when Andersen's 26-yard field goal attempt sailed wide right.
-Immediately after the Broncos got the ball back, Smith broke ahead of Falcons safety Eugene Robinson, caught a pass from Elway, and took off for an 80-yard touchdown reception, giving Denver a 17–3 lead (the fourth 80+ yard touchdown pass play in Super Bowl history).
-Television viewers did not see most of that play, as Fox was still airing a commercial for The Matrix at the time.
-Aided by Dwight's 42-yard kickoff return to the 49-yard line, the Falcons responded by driving to Denver's 11-yard line and scored with Andersen's 28-yard field goal to cut Atlanta's deficit to 17–6 going into halftime.
+The Falcons then advanced to the Broncos' 8-yard line on their next drive, aided by back-to-back completions from Chandler to wide receiver Terance Mathis for 46 yards, but failed to score again when Andersen's 26-yard field goal attempt sailed wide right.
+Immediately after the Broncos got the ball back, Smith broke ahead of Falcons safety Eugene Robinson, caught a pass from Elway, and took off for an 80-yard touchdown reception, giving the Broncos a 17–3 lead (the fourth 80+ yard touchdown pass play in Super Bowl history).
+At the time of the game, the television audience did not see most of that play, as Fox was still airing a commercial for The Matrix.
+Aided by Dwight's 42-yard kickoff return and a 23-yard reception by wide receiver Tony Martin, the Falcons responded by driving to the Broncos' 11-yard line and scoring on Andersen's 28-yard field goal to cut their deficit to 17–6 going into halftime.